danluu/post-mortems/README.md

 [AppNexus](http://techblog.appnexus.com/2013/2013-09-17-outage-postmortem/).
 A double free revealed by a database update caused all "impression bus" servers to crash simultaneously.
 This wasn't caught in staging and made it into production because a time delay is required to trigger the bug, and the staging period didn't have a built-in delay.

+[AT&T](http://users.csc.calpoly.edu/~jdalbey/SWE/Papers/att_collapse.html).
+A bad line of C code introduced a race hazard which in due course collapsed the phone network.
+After a planned outage, the quickfire resumption messages triggered the race,  causing more reboots which retriggered the problem.
+"The problem repeated iteratively throughout the 114 switches in the network, blocking over 50 million calls in the nine hours it took to stabilize the system."
+From 1990.

 [Bitly](http://blog.bitly.com/post/85260908544/more-detail).
 Hosted source code repo contained credentials granting access to bitly backups, including hashed passwords.

 [BrowserStack](https://www.browserstack.com/attack-and-downtime-on-9-November).
 An old prototype machine with the [Shellshock](https://en.wikipedia.org/wiki/Shellshock_(software_bug)) vulnerability still active had secret keys on it which ultimately led to a security breach of the Production system.